IanWorldHi/PacketSnifferMonitor/README.md

 # Packet Monitor/Sniffer
-- C (Linux), libcap, libwebsockets, vanilla html/css/js
+- C (Linux), libwebsockets, vanilla html/css/js

-Packet sniffer built with raw packets in raw C that captures and filters them into a html, css, js through Websockets which is implemented using libwebsockets.
+Linux Packet sniffer built with raw packets in raw C that captures and filters them into a html, css, js through Websockets which is implemented using libwebsockets.

 Architecture:
 - Two processes connected with a pipe; the packet sniffer and the web socket server
-- Sniffer: takes cmd args, opens a raw packet socket after giving capability then drop capability and permission, parses packets IPv4 UDP and TCP with strict bounds checking, outputs json to web socket
+- Sniffer: takes cmd args, opens a raw packet socket after giving capability then drop capability and permission (libcap), parses packets IPv4 UDP and TCP with strict bounds checking, outputs json to web socket
-- WebSocket Server: Buffers into a ring, opens local html, cs, js page (checking origin)
+- WebSocket Server: Buffers into a ring, opens local html, cs, js page (checking origin) (libwebsocket)
-- Single threaded, event driven, NOT thread safe
+- Single threaded, event driven

 ## Demo
 <p align="center">